Millions of Americans are drowning in credit card debt. If you are among them, you might benefit from expert help.

 - The National Foundation for Credit Counseling, a national network of agencies vetted and accredited by the Council on Accreditation.

-Many universities, military bases, credit unions, housing authorities, and branches of the U.S. Cooperative Extension Service operate nonprofit credit counseling programs.
-Your financial institution, local consumer protection agency, and friends and family also may be good sources of information and referrals.
+“Many universities, military bases, credit unions, housing authorities, and branches of the U.S. Cooperative Extension Service operate nonprofit credit counseling programs,” the Federal Trade Commission says.
+“Your financial institution, local consumer protection agency, and friends and family also may be good sources of information and referrals.”

 What to expect

 With debt management plans, you may even have fees waived and interest rates and monthly payments reduced.
-But they can’t reduce the balance (the total amount) of debt you owe.
+But counseling agencies can’t reduce the balance — the total amount — of debt you owe.